nice-game-hints/night-of-the-rabbit/02-mousewood/150-dwarves-house.md

 keywords: sailing, blue juice, sick, dwarf
 ---

-The wood dwarves make the blue juice.
-You should get yourself into their house.
+You have [got yourself to the dwarves house](140-find-house.md).
+Now, break into the house to help them.

 # How?
-You can't just walk in there.
-The best option is to [use the boat](120-sail.md).
-Just keep sailing downstream.

-# I am at the back
-Now, break into the house to help them.
 Use the window.
 Just like in the movies.

-# How?
+# Movies?
 You can cut a clear hole to the window by using the nail.

 # How to remove the piece?
+You need something sticky to remove the cut glass.

+# What?
 Grab the snail from the gigantic carrot and use it on the window.